-Who was Walther Rathenau, Germany's only Jewish cabinet minister? | DW | 01.02.2022
+Who was Walther Rathenau, Germany's only Jewish Cabinet minister? | DW | 01.02.2022

 As a Jew, Walther Rathenau found himself increasingly under attack in a more and more antisemitic climate.

-He got no credit for his role in negotiating the Treaty of Rapallo in April 1922, which was instrumental in normalizing the German Reich's relations with Soviet and led to the waiver of mutual reparation claims.
+He got no credit for his role in negotiating the April 1922 Treaty of Rapallo, which was instrumental in normalizing the German Reich's relations with the Soviet Union and led to the waiver of mutual reparation claims.

 Rathenau was assassinated just six months after his appointment as foreign minister, on June 24, 1922, by members of the far-right Consul organization.

-Other high-profile Jewish victims in the early years of the Weimar Republic were the communists Rosa Luxemburg and Kurt Eisner in 1919.
-Eisner's assassin Anton Graf von Arco auf Valley showed no remorse and said: "Eisner is a Bolshevik, he is a Jew, he is not German, he does not feel German, undermines every patriotic thought and feeling, is a traitor to the country."
+Other high-profile Jewish victims in the early years of the Weimar Republic were the communist Rosa Luxemburg who was assassinated by far-right military fighting the socialist movement, and the Social Democrat Premier of Bavaria, Kurt Eisner in 1919.
+Eisner's assassin, Anton Graf von Arco auf Valley, showed no remorse and said: "Eisner is a Bolshevik, he is a Jew, he is not German, he does not feel German, undermines every patriotic thought and feeling, is a traitor to the country."
 Ironically, Arco himself had a mother of Jewish descent.

 To this day, almost 80 years after the end of National Socialism, there has not been another Jewish government minister at the federal level in Germany.

-In 2018, the Jewish writer and political scientist Rafael Seligmann told the Rheinische Post regional newspaper, he was convinced that a Jew could become the head Germany's government: "If a Jewish candidate were to beat his competitors in his party, he would also have good prospects of being put forward and being supported even by those with antisemitic leanings."
+In 2018, the Jewish writer and political scientist Rafael Seligmann told the Rheinische Post regional newspaper that he was convinced that a Jew could become the head of Germany's government: "If a Jewish candidate were to beat his competitors in his party, he would also have good prospects of being put forward and being supported even by those with antisemitic leanings."

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.